-Dr F. Lessa reported she is an employee of the United States CDC who provided funding towards the development of this guideline.
-After consulting with the WHO Ethics Committee, it was determined Dr Lessa could contribute to discussions as she brings significant technical and field expertise to the discussions but would be recused from voting on recommendations.
+Dr F. Lessa is an employee of the United States CDC which has provided funding towards the development of this guideline.
+After consulting with the WHO Ethics Committee, it was determined Dr Lessa would contribute to discussions as she brings significant technical and field expertise to the discussions; however, be recused from voting on recommendations.

-External reviewers (for the update on mask use by children, in alphabetical order)
+External reviewers (for mask use in healthcare facilities) (alphabetically)